Chart Color Schemes

 Goulburn is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Goulburn, as per the latest Census, 84.3% of dwellings were houses, with the remaining 15.8% being semi-detached, apartments, or other types.
-This is compared to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Goulburn's dwelling structures, as per the latest Census, consisted of 84.3% houses and 15.8% other dwellings such as semi-detached homes, apartments, and others.
+This is compared to Regional NSW's 84.2% houses and 15.8% other dwellings.
 Home ownership in Goulburn stood at 33.8%, with mortgaged dwellings at 31.1% and rented ones at 35.1%.
-The median monthly mortgage repayment was $1,625, below Regional NSW's average of $1,733.
-The median weekly rent in Goulburn was $320, compared to Regional NSW's $330.
-Nationally, Goulburn's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,625, below Regional NSW's average of $1,733.
+Median weekly rent in Goulburn was $320, compared to Regional NSW's $330.
+Nationally, Goulburn's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing